-To enroll your child in Will Smith Zoo School, you will need to complete the MyProcare.com registration form and submit it with a non-refundable \$45 registration fee per child.
-The Registration Fee is payable once, is non-refundable, and is invoiced on acceptance of an enrollment.
-This payment confirms your intention to enroll.
-The registration fee will not be refunded if you withdraw your child.
+To enroll your child in Will Smith Zoo School, you will need to complete the LineLeader registration form and submit it with a non-refundable \$45 application fee per child.
+The non-refundable application Fee is payable once and is waived if previously on the waitlist and paid the Waitlist Fee.